juju/docs/src/en/charms-bundles.md

 Title: Charm bundles
 TODO:  Check more complex bundles after the release of 2.0
-       Refactor (e.g. advanced usage/information should go in a sub-page) Refactor (e.g. using vs creating)
        Add example portraying bundle overlay
+table_of_contents: True

 # Charm bundles

-Although charms can be deployed in isolation, they are typically used alongside other charms to implement complex solutions, whether it be as simple as MediaWiki and a database, or as complex as a full OpenStack cloud .
-A *bundle* is an encapsulation of such a compound deployment and includes all associated relations and configurations that the deployment requires.

-A bundle is installed as easily as a single charm, whether it's from the [Charm Store][charm-store] or created from a previously exported deployment.
+Although charms can be deployed in isolation, they are typically used alongside other charms in order to implement more complex solutions, whether it be as simple as MediaWiki and a database, or as complex as a full OpenStack cloud.
+A charm bundle, or just *bundle*, is an encapsulation of such a compound deployment and includes all the associated relations and configurations that the deployment requires.
+A huge plus is that a bundle is installed exactly like a charm is: with the `deploy` command or via the GUI (see [Adding bundles with the GUI][charms-bundles-gui]).

 ## Inside a bundle

-A bundle is defined with a YAML-formatted file, often called the "bundle file".
-Here is a bundle file with charm definitions for MySQL and WordPress with a relation between the two:
+A bundle is defined with a file in YAML format and is often called the "bundle file".
+Here is a bundle file with "charm definitions" for MySQL and WordPress with a relation between the two:

 ```yaml
 series: xenial